-“When I decided to take on [this role], I was like, ‘You know what, now that I went back and reread the scripts and watched the show, I want my girls to have this character in their life,’” she told Access Hollywood in July.
+“When I decided to take on [this role], I was like, ‘You know what, now that I went back and reread the scripts and watched the show, I want my girls to have this character in their life,’” she previously told Access Hollywood.
 “I made the choice as a mom, now — which was really hard — to go, ‘I’m gonna miss a couple of bedtimes for a couple of months because I want this character to exist in the world.’
 I want her to be a zeitgeist.
 I want girls to reference her, I want girls to feel like her.”

 We can’t wait to continue to watch Lincoln and Delta grow up!